TheLastCylon/ecosystem/documentation/queueds/understanding_queues.md

 ---
 ## How far can you push Ecosystem's queueing

-This is dependant upon your hardware and quite a bit more upon your file system.
+This is **almost completely** dependant upon your hardware and file system.

-Ecosystem uses [Sqlite](https://sqlite.org) in combination with [SqlAlchemy](https://sqlalchemy.org), for creation and management of the queue databases.
+Ecosystem uses [Sqlite](https://sqlite.org) in combination with [SqlAlchemy](https://sqlalchemy.org), for creation and management of the queues and their databases.

 Both `queued_endpoint` and `queued_sender` cause the creation of two (2) [Sqlite](https://sqlite.org)